Nambikwara language: Verbs

 Nambikwara has main verbs and subordinate verbs.
 Main verbs contain suffixes that indicate mood (indicative or imperative), person-number, and aspect.
 Indicative main verbs have additional suffixes which indicate tense-evidentiality.

-Indicative Main Verbs
+Indicative main verbs

 Indicative main verbs in Nambikwara are either declarative or dubitative.
 Declarative sentences are used when the speaker does not doubt the information being given, and dubitative sentences are used when there is some doubt about the information being given.
 Indicative verbs are inflected to represent subject person, subject number, speaker number, aspect, and tense in the following ways: